Table of Contents

 You can’t bring an appeal from every single decision a court makes.
 Even if a decision is communicated in an “order,” it might not determine any rights.
 In Arizona, you can appeal final orders that determine rights, but not orders preparatory to the final order.
 If you file an appeal from a non-appealable order, the appellate court does not have the authority to hear it.
 In Williams v.
 Williams, 264 P.3d 870 (2011) the Arizona Court of Appeals addressed appealable and non-appealable orders.

 Facts and Procedure

 Mrs. Williams and Mr. Williams married in 1986.
 When they divorced in 2005, the court gave them joint custody of their four children.
 They split parenting time equally.
 The court ordered the husband to pay $9,500 a month in spousal support for 3 years.
 It also ordered him to pay $1,000 in child support per month.

 In 2006, Mr. Williams and Mrs. Williams stipulated that she should have sole custody.
-Husband acknowledged that child support would have to increase.
+The husband acknowledged that child support would have to increase.
 The court issued an order awarding Mrs. Williams sole custody and increasing child support to $2,000 per month.

 The husband challenged this order and also filed various petitions to modify custody and support.
 The superior court denied most of these motions.
 However, it reinstated joint custody and set a trial on the issues of custody, parenting time and child support.

 In March 2008, the court vacated the child support order and set that issue for trial.
 That same month, Mrs. Williams filed a petition to modify spousal maintenance.
 She alleged that she had not become self-sufficient and had been unable to find a job.

 The superior court set this petition for trial with Mr. Williams’s petition to modify custody and support.
 On January 5, 2009, the superior court entered its factual findings of the modification of child support and spousal maintenance.
 The findings included the income of the two parents, the propriety of various credits and adjustments related to their children, and the son’s residence.